Using a prepaid IC card in Japan is a guaranteed way to make your trip easier.

 Suggested Activity

-Suica and Pasmo cards are types of prepaid train card in Japan.
+Suica and Pasmo cards are just two of the many different prepaid train cards in Japan.
 They work similarly to smart travel cards in other parts of the world — you preload money and then tap them on a reader whenever you pass through ticket gates.
 Basically, they save you the trouble of buying (and potentially losing) tickets.
 And you can also use IC cards in Japan to shop at certain stores (including convenience stores), buy drinks at vending machines, and even pay for coin lockers.

 Pasmos and Suicas are just one type of IC card available in Japan.
 They both cover the Tokyo area, but are operated by different companies.
 Other parts of Japan have their own IC train cards, run by different companies.
 The good news is though, that for the most part all these different IC cards still work Japan wide.
 So yes, you could use your Suica card in Osaka.